 We strongly advise you do not book travel until we have confirmed your trip is 'guaranteed' to run.
 If you book travel before we have confirmed it is 'guaranteed' we cannot be held responsible for any financial loss if the trip does not go ahead.

 When booking a holiday as a solo traveller a twin bedded room comprising of two single beds, is booked as standard.
 This will be with someone of the same gender unless you request to pay extra for your own room.
 Single rooms are available on this trip except on one night and are often limited in supply so if you would like to pay a supplement for a single room we urge you to get in touch as soon as possible.
-This trip has a single supplement of £180.
+This trip has a single supplement of £200 for winter 2021.

 We go to great lengths to work with first class guides and instructors who are passionate about their work.
 They are all fully qualified, insured, and hold the correct documentation.